-A DC 12 Wis (Sailing) check navigates the cliffs of the inlet.
+A STR check navigates the cliffs of the inlet.
 A failure means some minor hull damage as it scrapes rocks on entrance.
 This won't matter much in the adventure, but any good Viking sailors know that sailing home with a damaged hull can be dangerous, especially should another accident befall the vessel.
-While maneuvering into the inlet, a DC 12 Wis (Perception) check spots a shred of Draegr Thar's sail caught on one of the rocks.
+While maneuvering into the inlet, observant PCs will spot a shred of Draegr Thar's sail caught on one of the rocks.